Campus carry in the United States: Public opinion

 Campus carry falls under the general gun debate in the United States.

-”While there are a variety of First Amendment attacks to compulsory campus carry laws that can be made, there is no countervailing Second Amendment right to carry firearms on college campuses.
-Even if a court were to recognize such a right, the First Amendment rights to academic freedom and free speech trump this individual right to self-defense because firearms have a chilling effect on freedom of thought and speech, and these rights are more valued than firearms.”
+Argument in opposition

-Many believe that permitting firearms in a classroom would lead to disruption in the learning processes of students but also diminish the overall safety of students.
+Opponents believe that permitting firearms in a classroom would lead to disruption in the learning processes of students and diminish the overall safety of students.
 "Ball State University found that 78% of students from 15 Midwestern colleges and universities would feel unsafe if students, faculty and visitors carried concealed firearms on campus" (Marc Randsford, 2014).
 In a study published in 2012, survey results from two college campuses indicated a majority of faculty, students, and staff (73%) did not want qualified individuals to be able to carry a gun on campus, 70% did not feel safer with more concealed guns on campus, and 72% did not think armed faculty, students, and staff would promote a greater sense of campus safety.

-^That's one side of the debate.
-How about the other?
+Argument in favor

+Proponents of campus carry argue that because 94% of mass shootings occur in gun-free zones, when carry is permitted on campus, mass shootings will decrease.
+Additionally, there has been no recorded increase in violence on campuses with campus carry.
+Proponents argue that college campuses are open to the public by nature, so campus carry restrictions are in practice not enforced because it is infeasible to do so, and so bad actors are not stopped by the restrictions.
+This argument is also used to address the concern that permissive campus carry would make students less safe, anyone can bring a concealed weapon on their person, even onto a campus with restrictions on campus carry.
+Finally, proponents argue that campus carry bans violate the Second Amendment.
+In June of 2022, the Supreme Court in NYSRPA v.
+Bruen held that the right to carry a firearm extends outside the home, with limited exceptions that are unlikely to apply to college campuses.